Long-Term vs. Short-Term Disability

 When someone is afflicted with a disability, either as a result of a work-related injury, a mental illness or terminal disease, finances are a major concern.
 Medical bills pile up.
 Rent and mortgage still needs to be paid.
 Food still needs to be on the table.

-At The Law Offices of Jeffrey S. Glassman, our experienced Massachusetts disability attorneys work to find solutions to these concerns, by helping our clients navigate the public and private benefits systems.
+At Jeffrey Glassman Injury Lawyers, our experienced Massachusetts disability attorneys work to find solutions to these concerns, by helping our clients navigate the public and private benefits systems.

 Depending on underlying circumstances, there may be multiple avenues of compensation available to those afflicted.
 Long-term disability benefits and short-term disability benefits could be available in various forms.
 It’s important to consider the types of benefits best suited to each situation and also how collection of one benefit could impact others.

 Typically, a short-term disability prevents a person from working for under a year, while long-term disability results in loss of critical function or inability to work for a time frame that extends beyond 12 months.Short-Term Disability Benefits Options